Universality Laws for High-Dimensional Learning with Random Features: A Central Limit Theorem for the Feature Model

 where $\cvec \sim \mathcal{N}(0, \mI_d)$ and $\vz \sim \mathcal{N}(0, \mI_p)$ are two independent Gaussian vectors, $\fmtx = [\vf_1, \ldots, \vf_p]$ is a collection feature vectors in $\R^d$, and $\mu_1, \mu_2$ are constants as defined in \eref{mu_constants}.
 Given the teacher vector $\sgl$ in \eref{teacher} and a second vector $\wvv \in \R^{p}$, we show that

 as $p \to \infty$.
-Here, we consider the setting where $\wvv, \sgl$ and the feature vectors are all \emph{deterministic}, and the only sources of randomness are $\cvec$ and $\vz$.
+Here, we consider the setting where $\wvv, \sgl$ and the feature vectors are all \emph{deterministic}, and the only sources of randomness come from $\cvec$ and $\vz$.
 Thus, the right-hand side of \eref{CLT_approx} are just two jointly Gaussian random variables.

-The characterization in \eref{CLT_approx} will be useful in bounding the term $\Delta_3$ in \eqref{eq:Phi_k_decomp_2}, a critical step in our application of the Lindeberg method.
+CLT in the form of \eref{CLT_approx} was first studied and proved in \cite{Goldt2020Gaussian} (see our discussions in Section \ref{subsec:relatedwork} and Remark \ref{rem:CLT} below).
+It will be useful in bounding the term $\Delta_\text{CLT}$ in \eqref{eq:Phi_k_decomp_2}, a critical step in our application of the Lindeberg method.
 It also plays an important role in our proof of Proposition~\ref{prop:gen}, where we establish the universality of the generalization error.

 To state the theorem, we first need to put some restrictions on the feature vectors and the teacher vector $\sgl$.
-Let $\fvec_0 \bydef \sgl$, and let $\delta_{i, j}$ denote the Kronecker delta function.
+Let $\fvec_0 \bydef \sgl$, and let $\delta_{ij}$ denote the Kronecker delta function.
 We assume that

 for some $\BP = \mathcal{O}(p^{1/8 - \gamma})$ and $\gamma > 0$.
 Moreover,